 Learn the creative power of Photoshop Layers.
 Explained with beginners in mind.

-Photoshop Layers are a mystery.
+Adobe Photoshop Layers are a mystery.
 Aren’t they?

 Like all Photoshop beginners, you have no idea what a Photoshop layer is, what it’s used for, and why you need them.

-- what Layers are
+- what Photoshop layers are

 - how to access and create them

-- how to use Layers for your creative artwork
+- how to use layers for your creative artwork

-- the 12 different types of Layers
+- the 12 different types of layers

 - and more

-First, I’ll explain what Photoshop Layers are.
+First, I’ll explain what Adobe Photoshop layers are.

-This will give you a better understanding of Layers and why you need them to fulfill your creative vision.
+This will give you a better understanding of layers and why you need them to fulfill your creative vision.